Where Code Shapes Power

 1. Practical exploitation skills: Hands-on understanding of 5+ AI attack techniques including real-time streaming exploits, with code examples and tools they can use to test their own systems 2.
 Actionable defense playbook: A comprehensive security framework with specific controls for streaming AI, including token-level validation, real-time monitoring configurations, and circuit breaker implementations 3.
 Real-world threat intelligence: Knowledge of active attack campaigns targeting streaming AI systems, TTPs used by threat actors, and indicators of compromise for streaming-specific attacks 4.
 Security testing toolkit: Access to open-source tools, scripts, and methodologies for penetration testing streaming AI systems, including WebSocket/SSE security testing frameworks 5.
 Streaming AI security architecture: A structured approach to secure real-time inference deployments, including edge protection, rate limiting strategies, and monitoring for streaming endpoints

-The Underground: Opening Happy Hour
+The Underground Happy Hour

-Registration and Underground Exhibits Open
+Underground Exhibits

 6 Hard Lessons from Zero Trust Deployments: What the Field Is Actually Seeing